2026 Barnet London Borough Council election: Council term

-Four councillors have switched allegiance during the council term, with Labour's Linda Lusingu leaving the party in January 2023 and the Conservative Laithe Jajeh leaving in March 2024.
+Four councillors have switched allegiance during the council term, with Labour's Linda Lusingu leaving the party in January 2023 and later joining the Green Party in February 2026, and the Conservative Laithe Jajeh leaving in March 2024.
 Conservative councillor Mark Shooter defected to Reform UK in November 2024, and was joined in Reform by the former Conservative council leader Dan Thomas in June 2025.
+Thomas later resigned from the council on the 31st December 2025, becoming Reform's Welsh Leader in February 2026, leaving a vacant seat heading into the 2026 election.
+Jajeh was disqualified in April 2026 after not attending any meetings of the council for six months.

 Electoral process

-Barnet, as is the case all other London borough councils, elects all of its councillors at once every four years, with the previous election having taken place in 2022.
+Barnet, as is the case for all other London borough councils, elects all of its councillors at once every four years, with the previous election having taken place in 2022.
 The election takes place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
 Electors will have as many votes as there are councillors to be elected in their ward, with the top two or three being elected.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over are entitled to vote in the election.
 People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.
 Voting in-person at polling stations takes place from 7:00 to 22:00 on election day, and voters are able to apply for postal votes or proxy votes in advance of the election.